jonskiv/VEXTREME-VXCOOP/docs/VX-COOP/README.md

 > that code, not from its original authors, and may mischaracterize what it
 > actually does or why.
 Treat those descriptions as one interpretation, not
 > an authoritative account: validate independently, and consult the original
 > source and its authors where possible, before relying on any of it.
+> Due to potential misinterpretation on my part, the characterization of
+> certain behaviors may be overly simplified, or just incorrect.
+I've
+> just try to document what we've uncovered in case it may be helpful.

 ## Reading order